 In our PC buying guide, we broke down the different PC components and went in-depth on what to think about before purchasing.
-After gathering all the necessary parts, the fun part begins—actually building the system.
+After gathering all the necessary parts, the fun part begins—actually building a PC.
 We’ll break down each step, making sure that you have all the parts in place so that your PC can start running flawlessly and seamlessly.

 What You Need